sqlxpert/stay-stopped-aws-rds-aurora/README.md

 possible to stop an RDS or Aurora database longer than 7 days.
 After AWS starts your database on the 7th day, this tool automatically stops it again.

-Stay Stopped is for databases you use sporadically, perhaps for development and testing.
+Stay-Stopped is for databases you use sporadically, perhaps for development and testing.
 If it would cost too much to keep a database running but take too long to re-create it, this tool might save you money, time, or both.